 Isn't this an incredibly beautiful salad?
 All of my favorites in one dish.

 I like to eat salads all year long, but there's just something about a good old, fresh delicious salad in the spring and summer.
 Obviously ether are a bigger variety of vegetables available, but don't they just seem to taste better in the warmer weather?

 With that being said, I also like to keep my salads simple and healthy.
 I don't want to spend hours chopping and preparing.

 I want to make something simple that everyone will love.
 And you really can not go wrong with a Caprese salad.

 Why You Should Make This Roasted Tomato Caprese Salad

 I make this every summer even more times than I can even count.
 Sometimes when I don't have as much time I just cut up the raw tomatoes and add them to this salad.

-But there is something special about roasting tomatoes hat really brings out the deep flavor.
-They taste and smell delicious (not that I would know, but I can remember when I used to taste and smell!)
+But there is something special about roasting tomatoes that really brings out the deep flavor.
+They taste and smell delicious and takes your typical caprese salad to a whole new level.

 I roasted these tomatoes in the skillet because most of the time it's too hot to turn on the oven in summer, but you can easily throw the tomatoes on a baking sheet and roast them in the oven too.

 You can easily add rotisserie chicken or even shrimp to this to add some protein.
 Some of you might even like to add some white beans or chickpeas for some added protein and fiber (if you aren't following a low carb diet).